Mitaka

 Launch

-Double click mitaka.exe and wait until all the astronomical data are loaded.
+Double click "mitaka.exe" and wait until all the astronomical data are loaded.

 The night sky is displayed.
+(Click image to enlarge.)

-Changing the Time
+Changing the time

 Buttons for time handling.